Deepak6205/UserManagementSystem2/README.md

 <!-- Acknowledgments -->
 ## Acknowledgments
-Special thanks to the Spring Boot and Java communities for providing valuable tools and resources.
+Thank you to the Spring Boot and Java communities for providing excellent tools and resources.

 <!-- Contact -->
 ## Contact
 For questions or feedback, please contact [Amit Ashok Swain](mailto:business.amitswain@gmail.com).